Jessegator/DenseASPP/README.md

 ## Inference

-Run the following command to do inference of IndexNet Matting/Deep Matting on the Adobe Image Matting dataset:
+Run the following command to do inference of DenseASPP on Wiezmann Horse dataset:

 ```
 python main.py --phase='eval'